LNOIT/UPV/README.md

 Simple CMS

-This system is inteneded to be a very simple CMS, for educational purposes.
+This system is intended to be a very simple CMS, for educational purposes.